-Almost every blog will use a call-to-action of some sort, depending on what type of response they’re looking for from their blog visitors, call to actions can be of any type.
+Almost every blog uses call-to-actions of some kind, depending on what kind of response they’re looking for from their audience.

-- To share your blog content on social media sites
+- To share your content through social media.

-Of course the very first step to encouraging visitors to do those four things outlined above, is not by adding call-to-actions all over the place, but to actually write compelling content that will make your visitors WANT to take action.
+Of course, the very first step to getting your blog readers to do all of those four things above, is not by adding call-to-actions all over the place, but to actually create great content that compels them to want to take action.

-Check out the following post I wrote on how to write ‘great’ content for your blog.
+Read this post to learn how to write ‘great’ content for your blog.

-OK so how do you harness the power of using effective call to actions in your blog posts to achieve the four things I mentioned above?
+OK, so that’s the content issue covered, how do you use effective call to actions in your blog posts to achieve the four things I mentioned above?

 Let’s take a look.

 How To Use Effective Call To Actions In Your Blog Posts